Vision 2030 Strategic Plan

 Strategic Plan Committee

-The Committee meets on the second Thursday of each month to develop policy recommendations that best reflect the community’s vision.
-The Committee’s recommendations will be forwarded to the Planning & Zoning Commission and City Council for review and consideration in 2019.
+The Committee held 19 public meetings to develop policy recommendations that best reflect the community’s vision.
+The Committee’s recommendations were forwarded to the Planning & Zoning Commission and City Council for review and consideration in May 2019.

-The Strategic Plan Committee includes three City Council Members, two Planning & Zoning Commission Members, ten members at large and one alternate.
+The Strategic Plan Committee included three City Council Members, two Planning & Zoning Commission Members, ten members at large and one alternate.

 January - August 2017